MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/install-enable-network-atc.md

 #### Fully disaggregated host networking

-In this example, there are three intents that are managed across nodes.
+In this example, there are three intents that are managed across machines.

 1. **Management**: This intent uses a dedicated pair of network adapter ports.
 2. **Compute**: This intent uses a dedicated pair of network adapter ports.